cjr--/qp-asset/README.md

-# qp-asset
+#### qp-asset

-website definition manager
+website asset manager. define files and folders in dependency order, ready for concatenation and minification.